 Whether it’s because of a fear of missing out, a desire to pad their college applications, or peer pressure, being too busy isn’t healthy and often leads to stress.
 Help your teen to cut down their activity list to only include the things that are the most important or enjoyable to them.

 Whatever your teen’s creative outlet is encourage them to immerse themselves in it when they feel themselves getting overwhelmed.
 Studies show that engaging in creative activities can reduce stress.

 Turn up the Music

 Music has a tremendous impact on a person’s state of mind.
 Classical music in particular is known to have a calming effect on the body.
 Your teen not into classical?
-No prob!
-Listening and singing along to any genre of music can be a major stress reliever and help to increase productivity!
+Listening and singing along to any genre of music can be a major stress reliever and can help to increase productivity!

 Get More Information

 Stress management is an important skill your teen will use for the rest of his or her life.
 It is also an essential part of staying drug free.
 Learn more ways you can help your teen deal with stress on Scholastic’s website.